Nurse-Led Weight Management Programs

-Kubik and Lee (2013) found in their study of young, suburban school children, that the people who showed more interest in the weight management program were:
+Kubik and Lee (2013) found in their study of young, suburban school children that the people who showed more interest in the weight management program were:

-Nugent and Duckworth (2016) explain that people with mental illness could also be interested in weight management programs as they may have an increased risk of overweight-related non-communicable diseases.
+Nugent and Duckworth (2016) explain that people with mental illness could also be interested in weight management programs as they may have an increased risk of weight-related non-communicable diseases.
 Hence, carers and health professionals treating people with mental health conditions may be interested in establishing nurse-led weight management programs.

 Yaeger et al. (2018) state that a regular practical approach to weight management generally involves: